DC Council may cap commission fees for food delivery companies

 But, Hoang said using delivery companies like UberEats or Grubhub can come at an added cost for small businesses.

-She said some delivery companies charge restaurants commissions as high as 30 percent on their deliveries.
+She said some delivery companies charge restaurants commissions that are as high as 30 percent on their deliveries.

 "So we're left with only 70% to maintain everything in the restaurant,” she said.